 Bed Bug Eggs

 In any infestation, the adults are only a fraction of the total population.
-Anywhere you find adult bed bugs, there will likely also be plenty of bed bug eggs.
-Unfortunately bed bug eggs are very difficult to see.
+According to a Pearland Pest Control company, anywhere you find adult bed bugs, there will likely also be plenty of bed bug eggs.
+Unfortunately, bed bug eggs are very difficult to see.
 They are visible to the human eye, but they are only 1 mm long and pale white in color.
 If you look carefully, they have the approximate shape of a grain of rice.
 Bed bugs will attach eggs to surfaces in groups or as single eggs.
 Bed bug eggs can be found near sleeping areas in places like cracks and crevices, the underside of furniture, in bedding, and along the seams of mattresses and box springs.